johnfedoruk/bangular/aio/content/guide/testing.md

     <td>

-      This shim prepares karma specifically for the Angular test environment and launches karma itself.
+      This shim prepares karma specifically for the Bangular test environment and launches karma itself.
       It loads the `systemjs.config.js` file as part of that process.
     </td>